The Complexity Classes of Hamming Distance Recoverable Robust Problems: Recoverable Robust Problems and the Polynomial Hierarchy

 Again, with a linear sized encoding, exponentially many scenarios may be encoded.
-We show the $\Sigma^p_3$-hardness of \hdrr[\sat{}] with $\Gamma$-set scenarios.
+We show $\Sigma^p_3$-hardness of \hdrr[\sat{}] with $\Gamma$-set scenarios.
 A proof on the so-called \textsc{Robust Adjustable Sat} was already conducted by Goerigk et al. \cite{DBLP:journals/corr/abs-2209-01011}.
 This version of \sat{} uses uncertainties over the costs instead of the elements as in $\Sigma^p_3$-hardness of \hdrr[\sat{}] with $\Gamma$-set scenarios.
-Thus, the proof is not analogous as it is different in technicalities, nevertheless, we reuse their basic idea of introducing the $s$-variables for our proof.
+Thus, the proof is not analogous as it is different in technicalities, nevertheless, we reuse their basic idea of introducing the cheat detection gadget (modeled by the $s$-variables) for our proof.
 Furthermore, we show also that if $P_A \in \NP$, then \hdrr{} with $\Gamma$-set scenarios is in $\Sigma^p_3$.